antiless/cleanclip-vuepress/src/docs/network-endpoints.md

 The TheAffs SDK stores affiliate, click, visitor, source, and sub-partner attribution identifiers in cookies scoped to `cleanclip.cc`.
 The browser sends those cookies with matching requests to `cleanclip.cc` and its checkout subdomains so that the checkout backend can attribute an order.
 These cookies do not contain clipboard content.

+### Website Analytics
+- datafa.st

+The CleanClip website and pricing subdomain load DataFast to measure page views and selected conversion events.
+DataFast visitor and session cookies are scoped to `cleanclip.cc` so the Dashboard can attach those identifiers to Stripe Checkout metadata for revenue attribution.
+DataFast does not receive clipboard content.

 ### Payments
 - checkout.stripe.com